SmartBFT-Go/randomcommittees/README.md

-# randomcommittees
-A library for random committee selection for scaling out consensus protocols
+# A library to facilitate random committee selection among consensus nodes